fossabot/Records/README.md

 <details>
 <summary>Create a record from a dataset 1</summary>
 </br>
+<p>The primary key is a query that is guaranteed to return a unique value.
+If you return nil then the first record found will be returned.
+Use nil from the outset if you only want one record to exist for a given entity (the same record will be overwritten).
+Think carefully about this implementation.
+Write tests: see footnote below about robust recordable implementations.</p>
 <pre><code class="swift language-swift">// Data for a party
 struct SomeData {
     let name: String